srleecode/blog/posts/component-commands.md

  - they make tests more robust and less likely to break by reducing the number of times a selector gets defined.
 With component commands, changing a selector requires only one place to be updated.

 The below is an example of a component command being used for a shared/table component.
+An

 ```ts
 cy.sharedTable() // component command for the shared table component